Scoliosis Screening and Treatment

 Have your child disrobe above the waste.
 To test your youngster, sit in a chair and have the child face away from you.
 Carefully observe the child’s back while he or she stands erect, feet together, arms hanging straight down.

 Next, ask the child to turn around and face you.
-Have him bend forward, with the hips forming a 90 degree angle between angle between the back and legs.
+Have him bend forward, with the hips forming a 90-degree angle between the back and legs.
 The child’s legs and knees should be straight, and feet together.
 His arms should hang straight down from the shoulder, palms together.
 Carefully observe the child’s upper and lower back while looking down the back from the neck to the waist.

 If you answer “yes” to any of these questions, there is a possibility of scoliosis.
 The sides of the back should be symmetrical.
 If you suspect scoliosis, have your child examined as soon as possible by your family chiropractor or a chiropractor that specializes in scoliosis.